 “Email has an ability many channels don’t: creating valuable, personal touches – at scale.” – David Newman

-SendGrid: Though SendGrid claims their pricing policy to be flexible (which is true to a certain extent), it is much more costlier compared to Amazon SES.
+SendGrid: Though SendGrid claims their pricing policy to be flexible (which is true to a certain extent), it is much more costlier compare to Amazon SES.
 Under the free plan, the user can send 12,000 emails per month and store 2000 contacts for free which does even requires the usage of any credit card.
-Under the paid plan, SendGrid’s pricing plan is divided into three major categories on a monthly basis– Essentials, Pro and Premier, the last one being the most expensive plan.
+SendGrid divides its pricing plan into three major categories on a monthly basis– Essentials, Pro, and Premier, the last one being the most expensive plan, under the paid plan.
 Their lowest pricing plan starts from $9.95 which includes 40,000 emails.

 Amazon SES vs Sendgrid : In Conclusion